- 70% of IT decision-makers consider their organization’s ability to exploit value from big data analytics as critical to their future success.

 - 53% are seeing increased competition from data enabled start-ups.

 These and other insights are from the jointly produced CapGemini and EMC study, Big & Fast Data: The Rise of Insight-Driven Business.
 The report is available for download here (free, no opt in) and is based on approximately 1,000 interviews with senior executives and decision-makers from across nine industries and 10 countries.
 The methodology is based on a quantitative online survey and supplementary in-depth qualitative interviews.
-It’s a fascinating read that provides insights into how senior executives are responding to how quickly big data is reshaping entire industries.
+It’s a fascinating read that provides insights into how senior executives are responding to how quickly big data investments are reshaping entire industries.

 Key take-aways include the following: